GovAlta/adsp-monorepo/docs/tutorials/pdf/generate-a-pdf.md

 ## Learn More

-- Learn how to [build a sophisticated template](/adsp-monorepo/tutorials/pdf/building-a-template.html) using ADSP's Template Editor
+- Learn how to [build a PDF template](/adsp-monorepo/tutorials/pdf/building-a-template.html) using ADSP's Template Editor